 In August 2020, I became an RRCA Certified Running Coach.

 I have recently started coaching runners and it lights me up seeing my athletes smash their goals in the sport I love so much!
 I hope to have printable half and full-marathon training plans in the near future, but if you’re ready to take the plunge with 1:1 coaching I’d be honored to help you reach your potential.
 Find out about my coaching services here.

 My hope is that through this blog I help you achieve what you never thought possible for yourself.
 I am always researching and striving to gain more knowledge so I can ensure I only pass on the most factual and essential information you need to know when it comes to your training, as well as the best running gear to get you through it all.

-When I’m not running or writing, I’m raising my three babies (ok, they’re actually 8, 6 and 4) and being a mom is the best.
-But when I need a break…I go for a run!
+When I’m not running or writing, I’m raising my three elementary-aged kids.
+I absolutely love being a mom, but when I need a break…I go for a run!

 My PRs (fun fact – you can still get PRs in your 40s and beyond!)